jlguenego/node-expose-sspi/README.md

 You should avoid to use the Negotiate protocol each time a user access an authenticated resources, because it may take times.

 Just use the Negotiate protocol once with `sso.auth()` on a specific connection url, and then put a session id cookie associated with the `req.sso` object.
-[Please see the `express-ejs` example.](./examples/express-ejs])
+[Please see this example.](./examples/express-ejs])

 ### Server behind a reverse proxy